uptane/uptane-standard/uptane-standard.md

 The ECU SHALL verify that the latest image matches the latest metadata as follows:

-1. Load the latest targets metadata file from the director.
+1. Load the latest Targets metadata file from the director.
-2. Find the target metadata associated with this ECU identifier.
+2. Find the Targets metadata associated with this ECU identifier.
 3. Check that the hardware identifier in the metadata matches the ECUs hardware identifier.
 4. Check that the release counter of the image in the previous metadata, if it exists, is less than or equal to the release counter in the latest metadata.
 5. If the image is encrypted, decrypt the image with a decryption key to be chosen as follows: